If you’ve been reading the blog for a while, or you know me in real life, you know that I’m a tad obsessed with my dog. (That’s him in the picture!)

 I went from sooo cavalier, blogging about how I was going to save for a pet emergency instead of paying for pet insurance, to “oh my god I will totally drain my other savings to pay for surgery for The Dog I need insurance yesterday.”
-I wrote about it in my September challenge review, but at the end of the day, I know myself well enough to know I need both: pet insurance and a well-funded pet emergency fund.
+At the end of the day, I know myself well enough to know I need both: pet insurance and a well-funded pet emergency fund.

 Luckily, I found an insurance option that works well for me and The Dog.
 It covers 80% of accidents and illness, up to $8000.00, and rings in at $314.75 a year.

 It’s the perfect complement to The Dog’s emergency fund, and breaks down to a monthly cost of $26.23.

 That said, my reasonable monthly insurance costs are nothing compared to my “self-insurance” emergency fund for The Dog.

 I throw $150 in there every month to build up to the goal I’ve set for The Dog’s emergency fund.

 I had originally called this category “toys and other items”, but when I went back through my spending categories, I realized that in the past four months my spending at pet stores has included training aids, a new harness for walking, a toothbrush (yes, seriously) and two bones for helping with The Dog’s tooth issues.

 This is not a category that should be called “toys.”

 While The Dog’s “gear” expenses seem a little high to me for the past four months, they’re also likely not out of the range of normal if I had been tracking the past year of my spending at pet stores.
 By taking the numbers into consideration, I got an average annual gear total of $629.60.